Saori Anou: (2015–2017)

+Cosmic Angels (2023–present)

+Anou returned to Stardom in April 2023, agreeing to tag with Kairi and Natsupoi to take on Prominence at Stardom All Star Grand Queendom for the Artist of Stardom Championship.
+At the Stardom Cinderella Tournament 2023 before that, Anou joined Cosmic Angels after Mina Shirakawa and Waka Tsukiyama left the group.
+On April 23, 2023, at All Star Grand Queendom, Anou alongside Kairi and Natsupoi defeated Prominence (Hiragi Kurumi, Risa Sera and Suzu Suzuki) to win the Artist of Stardom Championship.
+On May 27, at Flashing Champions, REStart lost their title to the Baribari Bombers (Giulia, Mai Sakurai and Thekla), ending their reign at 34 days.
+At Stardom x Stardom: Osaka Summer Team on August 13, Anou and Natsupoi won the Goddesses of Stardom Championship by defeating Rose Gold.
+At Dream Queendom 2023, Anou won the Wonder of Stardom Championship by defeating Mirai.

-DDT Pro Wrestling (2017–present)
+DDT Pro Wrestling (2017–2018, 2020–present)

 Anou has made sporadic appearances for DDT Pro Wrestling during the years.
 Her first match took place at DDT YAROZ Part 4 on February 14, 2017, where she defeated Tam Nakano.
 At DDT Live!
 Maji Manji #11 on July 10, 2018, she competed in an 7-person survival battle royal for the Ironman Heavymetalweight Championship also involving Konosuke Takeshita, Kudo, Toru Owashi, Masahiro Takanashi, Nobuhiro Shimatani and Saki Akai.

 She also competed in signature events of the promotion such as DDT Peter Pan.
 On the first night of Wrestle Peter Pan 2020 on June 6, she teamed up with Hiroshi Yamato to defeat Haruka Kato and Keisuke Ishii.

 Ice Ribbon (2017–present)

-Anou is also makes appearances for Ice Ribbon.
+Anou also made appearances for Ice Ribbon.
 At New Ice Ribbon #974 on August 3, 2019, she teamed up with Maika Ozaki and unsuccessfully challenged Giulia and Tequila Saya for the International Ribbon Tag Team Championship.
-At New Ice Ribbon #1090 in December 31, 2020 Anou unsuccessfully challenged Suzu Suzuki for the ICE Cross Infinity Championship.
-On June 26, 2022, Anou defeated Yuuki Mashiro to win the vacant ICE Cross Infinity Championship.
+At New Ice Ribbon #1090 on December 31, 2020, Anou unsuccessfully challenged Suzu Suzuki for the ICE Cross Infinity Championship.
+On June 26, 2022, Anou defeated Yuki Mashiro to win the vacant ICE Cross Infinity Championship.
+At New Ice Ribbon #1267 on March 19, 2023, Anou dropped the title to Satsuki Totoro, ending her reign at 266 days.